alexkemp9/Conteg/README.md

 ## *Class Help*
 The previous paragraph covered reductions due to activating compression (on by default, and the only item auto-negotiated *inside* the Class) (`Accept‑Encoding`, activated by `'use_accept_encode' => TRUE` in setup).
 Load-balanced compression is considered important enough that default is ON at min level 3.
 The routine takes < 0.002 secs on a twin Xeon 2.4 GHz, Linux 2.6.

 There are a great many other Content Negotiation items that can be activated (though they are not auto-negotiated): search for *“Help, Advice + Other Stuff”* at the end of the Class.
+In addition, look at the header for functions (particularly `setup()``) for more detailed help.
 First, here is the Constructor parameter‑array default settings:

 ### *Setup Array*